destroyedlolo/Marcel/README.md

 ===
 **Marcel** is a lightweight versatile **MQTT data publisher**.

-Focusing smart home (but not only), its optional modules publish :
+Focusing smart home automation (but not only), its optional modules publish :
-- 1-wire probes environmental figures (can control devices as well)
+- 1-wire probes environmental figures
 - weather forecast
 - UPS figures
 - external MQTT events
 - and many more

-Can raise some notifications and manage alerting as well.
+Can raise some notifications, manage alerting and controle some devices.

+**Lua user scripts** can be used to build simple automation, and/or, to validate incomming value.

 Thanks to its open and powerful module's API, it's *easy* to add new functionalities.

+`Build from source.md` contains technical information if you want to compile directly from its source code.

 # Dependancies